EQ Bank Card Agreement

 15 Cash back

 Cash back will be calculated daily (rounded to the nearest cent) and will be paid monthly.
 Cash back will be deposited onto your Card before the end of the month following the month that the eligible purchase was posted.
-If the Card is closed prior to the earned cash back being paid, or for any other reason at our discretion, the cash back may be paid into the Account linked to the Card at the time of the Card closure or at the time the cash back is paid, as applicable.
+If the Card is closed prior to the earned cash back being paid, you agree that you will not earn or receive credit for any such unpaid cash back.
+For any reason at our discretion, the cash back may be paid into an account you have with EQ Bank, rather than being deposited onto your Card.
 If we notice any errors relating to the cash back paid, we may unilaterally correct these errors without notice to you.
 You acknowledge that cash back rates may change at any time and without prior notice.

 16 Foreign Currency Transactions